kmezhoud/bioCancer/inst/base/tools/help/transform.md

 ### Type

 When you select `Type` from the `Transformation type` drop-down another drop-down menu is shown that will allow you to change the type (or class) of one or more variables.
 For example, you can change a variable of type integer to a variable of type factor.
 Click the `Store` button to change variable(s) in the data set.
-A description of the transformations included in Radiant is provided below.
+A description of the transformations included in bioCancer is provided below.

 1. As factor: convert a variable to type factor (i.e., a categorical variable)
 2. As number: convert a variable to type numeric